 Minoring in Urban Studies and Planning

-Please contact your main academic advisor in Steele Building for information about the minor or the director of undergraduate studies in the department (see “Contact Information” below).
+Please contact your primary academic advisor in Steele Building for information about the minor or the director of undergraduate studies in the department (see "Contact Information" below).

 Graduate School and Career Opportunities